-Figure 7: Model of the navigation vessel (transparent for viewing) The raw data from all of the sensors is combined on a STM32F4 Cortex-M4 ARM processor on a student designed circuit board.
+The raw data from all of the sensors is combined on a STM32F4 Cortex-M4 ARM processor on a student designed circuit board.
 There is one external connection that provides power (24 V) and TIA-485 communication to the main vessel.

-C. External Camera Vessel In addition to the integrated forward facing cameras, an external downward facing camera was included on the vehicle for spotting objects below the AUV.
+C. External Camera Vessel

+In addition to the integrated forward facing cameras, an external downward facing camera was included on the vehicle for spotting objects below the AUV.
 A compact Point Grey BlackFly machine vision camera is housed in an independent pressure vessel (Figure 8).
-These cameras offer a USB interface, wide field of view, and rich API.
-Separate camera pressure vessels enable versatile placement for expanding the range of vision.
+This PoE (power over Ethernet) camera offered a wide field of view and rich API.
+A separate camera pressure vessel enables versatile placement for expanding the range of vision.

-Figure 8: External camera pressure vessel with front endcap prior to anodization D. Passive Sonar The ability to track a point source of sound in the water is encapsulated into the passive sonar pressure vessel.
+Fig 8.
+External camera pressure vessel with PoE camera.

+The ability to track a point source of sound in the water is encapsulated into the passive sonar pressure vessel.
 It contains a student-designed passive sonar amplification and filtering board (Figure 9), necessary power regulation, and USB communication.
 The hardware is capable of tracking multiple acoustic sources simultaneously, provided they are at different frequencies.
 A Texas Instruments digital signal processor (DSP) is used to collect the acoustic data, which is then transmitted to the main computer for further processing.

+Fig 9.
+Passive sonar amplification and processing hardware.

+E. Thrusters

-Figure 9: Passive sonar amplification and processing hardware E. Thrusters SubjuGator 8 uses eight VideoRay M5 thrusters.
+SubjuGator 8 uses eight VideoRay M5 thrusters.
 Each thruster contains a 48 V, 600 W brushless DC motor, and motor controller.
 These thrusters boast a very high power output, given their small size.

 A custom propeller and nozzle were designed by the SubjuGator team [2] to match the performance characteristics of these thrusters.
 Various propeller and nozzle designs were tested empirically using a custom made static load measurement system (Figure 10).
-The propeller and nozzle combination was designed to meet goals of thrust symmetry, hydrodynamic efficiency, limited cavitation, and full-range loading of the motor.
+The propeller and nozzle combination was designed to meet goals of thrust symmetry, hydrodynamic efficiency, limited cavitation, and fullrange loading of the motor.
 The current design yields a maximum static thrust of 20 lbf in the forward direction and 18 lbf in the reverse direction at around 2800 rpm.

+Fig 10.
+Thrust test (left), apparatus (middle), and current propeller/nozzle design (right).

-F. Pneumatics System and Actuators SubjuGator 8 integrates three types of independently operated pneumatic mechanisms (a gripper, torpedo launcher, and marker dropper) into its design.
-The mechanisms can be used to complete mission specific tasks and are controlled using four of six pneumatic solenoid valves which are housed in a separate, compact pressure vessel (Figure 11).
+F. Pneumatics System and Actuators

+SubjuGator 8 integrates three types of independently operated pneumatic mechanisms (a gripper, torpedo launcher, and marker dropper) into its design.
+The mechanisms can be used to complete mission specific tasks and are controlled using four of twelve pneumatic solenoid valves which are housed in a separate, compact pressure vessel (Figure 11).
 This design allows for quick-disconnect fittings to facilitate easy addition or removal of pneumatic subsystems.

 The entire system is powered by a $68 in^3$ carbon fiber air tank, which is regulated down to a working pressure of 100 psi via two in-line regulators.
-The actuator pressure vessel also includes a student-designed actuator board, which drives the solenoids while communicating with the main computer.
+The actuator pressure vessel also includes a studentdesigned actuator board, which drives the solenoids while communicating with the main computer.

+Fig 11.
+Pneumatic solenoid housing and control board.

+G. Imaging Sonar

+The Teledyne Blueview P900 imaging sonar is traditionally used for detecting underwater objects in oil rigs and various types of inspections.
+The SubjuGator team has chosen to use it for obstacle avoidance and to generate an occupancy grid.
+To protect this valuable piece of equipment, another carbon fiber spaceframe has been integrated into the original design.